rickadams2/LD_02_Essential-Csharp-Training/README.md

 * Debugging
 * Exceptions handeling

-Read the readme
-Or leave it empty and use the [https://github.com/rickadams2/LD_02_Essential-Csharp-Training/tree/master/temp] file in the # temp folder for instructions.
+Read the readme see the [D_02_Essential-Csharp-Training/tree/master/temp] file in the # temp folder for instructions.